finos/common-cloud-controls/docs/governance/community-guidelines/releases/README.md

 There are two types of releases:

 1. Service Releases: Controls for individual services can be released independently.
-2. Service Sets: When appropriate, the controls of multiple services can be grouped together and released as a bundle.
+2. Service Sets: When appropriate, the controls of multiple services can be scheduled for simultaneous release.

 ### Labels